-Dr. Naren Mikkilineni and his staff at Signature Smiles Dental Office specialize in the extraction of wisdom teeth and various forms of preventative dentistry.
-He serves the residents of many different communities, including Irving and Richardson, Texas.
+Dr. Naren Mikkilineni and his staff at Signature Smiles of Irving Dental Office specialize in the extraction of wisdom teeth and various forms of preventative dentistry.
+He serves the residents of many different communities throughout the greater Irving, Texas area.

 When Do Wisdom Teeth First Begin to Appear?

 Wisdom teeth usually begin to appear in the late teens and early twenties.
 When the teeth begin to appear, the gums and soft tissue near them may become sore and inflamed.
 As the top of the tooth begins to cut through the gum, bleeding may occur.
 If the tooth continues to cut the tissue, infection may become a problem.
 When the wisdom teeth begin to emerge, they may put pressure on the teeth that lie next to them.
 The dentist may choose to remove them before they have a chance to fully erupt, which can prevent other teeth from being moved or damaged as the wisdom teeth try to push through.

 What Does It Mean When a Wisdom Tooth Is Impacted?

 An impaction occurs when a wisdom tooth comes in sideways or at an angle where its upward motion is halted by the teeth that lie next to it.
 An impacted tooth can be extremely painful and if not taken care of in a timely fashion, may cause the tooth it is lying against to be broken or damaged.
 If a tooth becomes impacted, it may not fully break the surface of the gum tissue.
 When this occurs, simply pulling the tooth is not an option.
 Instead, the dentist may have to perform a surgical procedure in which the gum is cut, the tooth is broken and then removed in pieces.

 How Are Wisdom Teeth Removed?